Principles

 - Pay for apps and web services.

-- Pay premiums for things that you spend a considerable amount of time using—mattress, chair, phone, laptop, headphones.
+- Pay premiums for things you spend a considerable amount of time using—mattress, chair, phone, laptop, headphones.

 - Always optimise for leverage.